No bail for man charged with killing 3 women found in home

 - With no place to run, people in Hawaii brace for hurricane WATCH

-Weldon’s attorney said his client is “looking forward to defending himself.”
+Weldon’s attorney declined to comment outside court but previously said his client is “looking forward to defending himself.”